 The Local for Local Footwear project for Prince George intends to integrate the materials of the surrounding area- timber, recycled, upcycled, and repurposed materials, with modern additive manufacturing techniques and digital scanning technologies to make customized footwear.
-The group will seek to deploy a design solution by opening a ‘pop-up’ retail experience in downtown Prince George.

 The Local for Local Footwear project is a research vehicle and pilot of an envisioned Community Contribution Corporation that will attempt to create numerous small community-creation hubs.
 These hubs are meant to service their surrounding communities by providing a space for interaction, supporting the creation of community identity, and as a means of resource conservation.
 This ambitious project engages a member of the Emily Carr Continuing Studies Design faculty, current and former ECUAD Continuing Studies students, and partnerships with the local business community.